Master Services Agreement (MSA)

 5.2 Late Amounts.
 Amounts not received by the due date accrue interest from the due date until paid at the lesser of 1.5 percent per month or the maximum rate permitted by applicable law.
 Returned or rejected payments may incur a processing fee equal to Provider’s third-party fee plus 35 USD administrative cost.

 5.3 Billing Disputes.
-Customer must notify Provider of any good faith fee dispute within 15 days of invoice receipt with reasonable detail.
+The customer must notify the Provider of any good-faith fee dispute within 15 days of receiving the invoice, providing reasonable details.
 Undisputed amounts are due when stated.
 The parties will work in good faith to resolve disputes within 10 business days.

 5.4 Chargebacks and Payment Disputes.
 Card network rules permit lawful chargebacks.
-Customer agrees not to initiate a chargeback unless Customer has first followed Section 5.3 and provided Provider a reasonable opportunity to resolve.
+The Customer agrees not to initiate a chargeback unless the Customer has first followed Section 5.3 and provided the Provider with a reasonable opportunity to resolve the issue.
 Initiating a chargeback without first following Section 5.3 is a material breach.
-If a chargeback occurs, Customer is responsible for the actual third-party fees and reasonable administrative costs, and Provider may suspend Services per Section 6.
+If a chargeback occurs, the Customer is responsible for the actual third-party fees and reasonable administrative costs.
+The Provider may suspend the Services as per Section 6.
 This subsection does not waive Customer rights under applicable card network rules.

 6. Suspension for Risk or Nonpayment

 6.1 Security or Operational Risk.
-Provider may suspend Services on notice if use of the Services poses an imminent security, legal, or operational risk.
+The Provider may suspend Services upon notice if the use of the Services poses an imminent security, legal, or operational risk.
 Provider will use commercially reasonable efforts to limit the scope and duration of any suspension.

 7. Termination